-He didn’t hold back in his final speech at the White House correspondents’ dinner, firing barbs at himself, Donald Trump, Justin Trudeau, Hillary Clinton, Bernie Sanders, and Ted Cruz.
+Here’s the backstory: As President Obama was getting set to leave office, he didn’t hold back in his final speech at the White House correspondents’ dinner, firing barbs at himself, Donald Trump, Hillary Clinton, Ted Cruz, Bernie Sanders, and Justin Trudeau.

 Obama said, “If this material works well, I’m going to use it at Goldman Sachs next year.
 Earn me some serious Tubman’s.”

 Fast Company added, “The team has become the envy of marketers both in and out of politics for proving, among other things, just how effective digital initiatives can be.”

-Uploaded by Candace Payne to her Facebook page in May 2016, the video was initially called, “It’s the simple joys in life….”
-There, it got 175 million views and 6.4 million engagements.
+Another video that went viral the following month has changed the viral video landscape as we know it.
+Uploaded by Candace Payne to her Facebook page in May 2016, the video was initially called, “It’s the simple joys in life…” There, it got 180 million views and 2.9 million engagements.

-Finally, a version was uploaded to YouTube, where it was named, “LAUGHING CHEWBACCA MASK LADY (FULL VIDEO).”
-There, it got 11.6 million views and 137,000 engagements.
+Then, a version was uploaded to YouTube, where it was named, LAUGHING CHEWBACCA MASK LADY (FULL VIDEO).
+There, it got 13 million views and 158,000 engagements.

 Well, shortly after Payne’s video went viral, Facebook started making moves to become “video first” in July 2016, according to USA Today.

-And shortly after that, Mark Zuckerberg started talking up Facebook’s “video first” strategy in November of that year, according to USA Today?
+And shortly after that, Mark Zuckerberg started talking up Facebook’s “video first” strategy in November of that year, according to USA Today.

-And shortly after that, the process of going viral started mutating in unexpected directions.
+The process of going viral started mutating in unexpected directions.
 Coincidence?
 I think not.

 Year 12: May 29, 2016 to May 28, 2017

 They could borrow a page out of the YouTube creator playbook, which shared the know-how developed by a generation of YouTube content creators to develop content strategies that would resonate with 21st-century consumers.

 And up to this point in time, YouTube content creators had relied on advertising to monetize their views and engagements – earning five figures per year at first and then six figures per year on YouTube.

-23. Ping Pong Trick Shots 3 | Dude Perfect
+For example, check out Ping Pong Trick Shots 3 | Dude Perfect.

-Uploaded to Dude Perfect’s YouTube channel in April 2017, which has 39.5 million subscribers, this sponsored video for Oreo got 197 million views and 5.4 million engagements.
+Uploaded to Dude Perfect’s YouTube channel in April 2017, which has 56.2 million subscribers, this sponsored video for Oreo got 308 million views and 7 million engagements.

 And up to this point in time, many viral videos had featured personal triumph, a baby/young child, a parody/comedy skit/prank, dancing/singing, an animal, or some other creative device.

-But, from this point on, many (but not all) videos could go viral by providing useful, valuable, and practical tips, tricks, and hacks.
+But from this point on, many (but not all) videos could go viral by providing useful, valuable, and practical tips, tricks, and hacks.

-For example, check out “Get clever with your clutter…and these 7 organization hacks!”
+For example, check out Get clever with your clutter…and these 7 organization hacks!

-Uploaded to Blossom’s Facebook page in May 2017, which has 43.8 million subscribers, it got 442 million views and 16.2 million engagements.
+Uploaded to Blossom’s Facebook page in May 2017, which has 56.5 million subscribers, it got 451 million views and 16 million engagements.